-- Offer a safe and accessible outdoor place (and restroom). - Provide a designated accessible indoor space in case of inclement weather. - Accommodate a regular practice schedule of 2x a week for 90-minutes - Assist in identifying a site liaison.
+- Offer a safe and accessible outdoor place (and restroom). - Provide a designated accessible indoor space in case of inclement weather. - Accommodate a regular practice schedule two times per week for 90-minutes each practice. - Assist in identifying a site liaison.